techwizrd/MangaFox-Download-Script/README.md

 Download The World God Only Knows chapter 222.5:

+    ~ $ python mfdl.py -m "The World God Only Knows" -s 222.5 -e 222.5

+Download The World God Only Knows from chapter to end:

     ~ $ python mfdl.py -m "The World God Only Knows" -s 222.5

 Download The World God Only Knows chapters 190-205: